rocarvaj/mipstart-example/README.md

 # Adding mip starts
-This code is meant to isolate a weird behavior by CPLEX (12.7.1 and 12.8).
+~~This code is meant to isolate a weird behavior by CPLEX (12.7.1 and 12.8).
 When adding the optimal solution for the `markshare2` problem, provided in [MIPLIB2017](http://miplib.zib.de/downloads/solutions/markshare2/1/markshare2.sol.gz), as a MIP start, CPLEX claims that no feasible solution was found from it.
-This does not happen when using Gurobi.
+This does not happen when using Gurobi.~~

+**Edit:** I had a dumb bug in my code.
+This code reads a .SOL solution (as provided by MIPLIB) and adds it as a MIP start.
+There is a CPLEX and a Gurobi version.

 ## Requirements
 * [Boost](https://www.boost.org) (just for the split function for strings).